halforbit/api-client/readme.md

 ## Creating Requests

 We provide a chained, fluent interface to construct `Request` objects.
 Each instance of `Request` is immutable and can be safely reused and built upon.
-You can create partial requests and compose them together later in a way that is thread-safe:
+You can create partial requests and compose them together in a way that is thread-safe:

 ```csharp
 // Here both requests will have the base URL and header from baseRequest.